Quick answers to common questions about syncopioâ„¢.

 Workers pause until it comes back, then automatically reconnect and resume.

-In-flight work items are protected by the lease mechanism — they get re-queued if the lease expires while the Controller is offline.
+In-flight work items are protected by the lease mechanism.
+They get re-queued if the lease expires while the Controller is offline.

 Getting Started